-We did not record any income tax expense for the Current Successor Quarter and Prior Successor Period as a result of maintaining a full valuation allowance against our net deferred tax asset.
+We did not record any income tax expense for the Current Successor Quarter as a result of maintaining a full valuation allowance against our net deferred tax asset.
 See Note 12 of our consolidated financial statements for further details of our valuation allowance.
-We recorded an income tax benefit of \$8.0 million for the Prior Predecessor Quarter in our consolidated statement of operations as a result of an Oklahoma refund claim associated with an examination relating to historical tax returns.
+We recorded an income tax expense of \$0.7 million for the Prior Successor Quarter in our consolidated statement of operations as a result of an Oklahoma refund claim that was filed during the third quarter of 2021, resulting in an adjustment to the income tax benefit recorded during the Prior Predecessor YTD Period.